iappyx/Instrumenta/SCRIPT.md

 **GROUP then SET.** After `GROUP`, the group itself becomes the working set, so you can immediately apply `SET` or `ROTATE` to the whole group as one object.

+**Use SET VAR for constants.** Declare layout values like `originX`, `cellW`, and colors at the top of a script using `SET VAR`.
+Change them once and the whole layout updates.